BrianBelhumeur/node-express-json-rpc2/README.md

 Then wihin a route, use res.rpc() to handle a given method.
 The first argument is the method name and the second argument is the function that will be invoked to handle the request.

-The first argument passed to the invokation function is the value of the "params" property from the RPC request.
+The first argument passed to the invocation function is the value of the "params" property from the RPC request.
 Unless the request is a notification, the second argument will be a function to handle the response.
 The response function will automatically wrap the data passed to it in the RPC response object containing the request ID and jsonrpc property.

     app.post('/path/for/rpc/calls', function(req, res, next){
     	// notification (no response expected)